-3. Advanced Reservation 2
+3. Advanced Reservation2

-Based on the customer's scheduling policy, the GRID decides when to start the request processing.
-3 The GRID interprets a job specification description language in which request is written.
-The GRID checks if the customer has a right to perform the request.
+Based on the customer's request the GRID decides when to start the request processing.3 The GRID interprets the job specification description language in which the request is written.
+The GRID checks if the customer has the right to perform the request.